 Elastic Path offers Composable Commerce-as-a-Service, an API-First headless commerce microservices solution.
 Composable Commerce is a modern approach to eCommerce that is built on the concept of composability, where core commerce functionality and partner integrations can be selected and assembled in various combinations to satisfy specific business requirements, at the speed digitally driven brands need to succeed.
 Composable Commerce were built on three main tenets:

 - Modular architecture

 - Open Ecosystem

 - Business Centric Solutions

 Additional costs will include: implementation costs, hosting costs and third party costs which will lie in the same range of costs for Magento.
 Where you will end up seeing the greatest cost savings are in the phases of customizations and changes.
-Customizations and changes usually account for the largest part of your eCommerce budget.
-However, due to the modular architecture and open ecosystem of Composable Commerce, these actions will come at little to no cost of your company.
+To get a better understanding of how cost of changes will compare across traditional legacy platforms and Composable Commerce solutions visit our Total Cost of Ownership Guide.

 If you have more specific questions regarding Elastic Path costs, please refer to the pricing page here.